inet-framework/inet/showcases/general/parsim/doc/index.rst

 For good performance, the number of messages between partitions should be as low as possible.
 For example, parts of the network with localized high traffic should be in their own partitions.

-Also, if the lookahead is too small, the partitions frequently stop to wait for each other, and it results in larger overhead of sync messages being sent.
+Also, if the lookahead is too small, the partition simulations frequently stop to wait for each other, and it results in larger overhead of sync messages being sent.

 .. **TODO** if the lookahead is too small, the partitions stop all the time